Industrial arts: Professional association

 In NSW the professional association for Industrial Arts teachers is the Institute of Industrial Arts Technology Education (IIATE).
 This organization releases a quarterly journal (on CD) and also runs an annual conference that investigates matters relevant to Industrial Arts education.
 Moreover, the IIATE represents Industrial Arts teachers in a variety of situations such as syllabus development meetings and teacher training interviews.

-Another important role that The IIATE fulfills is that of Professional Learning.
-The IIATE has run some very successful training days called Hands-on Technology where teachers can build their skills and knowledge in a variety of areas.
-This Hands-on concept has now been extended with the Hands-on Engineering day now being developed to assist teachers in delivering the Industrial Arts' courses Industrial Technology - Engineering and Engineering Studies.

-The IIATE has also successfully run training programs for CAD software which has enabled many more teachers to effectively embed CAD into their teaching.
+The IIATE has successfully run training programs for CAD software which has enabled many more teachers to effectively embed CAD into their teaching.